-This decision support tool uses the scientific outcomes of the Ponderful project by incorporating them into a multicriteria decision analysis (MCDA) framework aimed at guiding pond and pondscape management strategies to tackle critical societal challenges, including climate change.
-It promotes the implementation of nature-based solutions (NBS) and evaluates their impacts using Nature's Contribution to People (NCP) indicators, enabling a comprehensive assessment of the ecological and climatic benefits provided by ponds and pondscapes.
+This decision support tool uses the scientific outcomes of the Ponderful project by incorporating them into a multicriteria decision analysis (MCDA) framework aimed at guiding pond management strategies to tackle critical societal challenges, including climate change.
+It promotes the adoption of nature-based solutions (NBS) and evaluates their impacts using Nature's Contribution to People (NCP) indicators, enabling a comprehensive assessment of the ecological and climatic benefits provided by ponds.
 The tool facilitates evidence-based decision-making by comparing various NBS approaches, such as the creation of clean water ponds or the management of pond water quality, across a range of NCP indicators like aquatic biodiversity (amphibians, plants, macroinvertebrates), emissions of GHG, water quality, and water storage, and under diverse land use and climate change scenarios.
-This decision support tool was developed using the knowledge presented in the PONDERFUL technical handbook and it supports the policy guidance document.